sorinvisan89/cloudbeds/README.md

 ### GRPC
 Communication mechanism for the secondary APIs(retrieve user by id).
+It uses Probuffers which are faster than Avro.

 ### FailSafe Maven plugin
 This is used for integration tests.